The state of online debate

 Debubble is a publishing tool that facilitates a debate between two people.

 It will let you start a debate.
 Other users can then challenge your opening arguments.
 If you accept a challenge, you and the opponent will be able to engage in a public but distraction-free conversation.
 Debubble will make sure you wait for your turn before you can deliver your arguments.
 It will also limit each response to 1500 characters (roughly one page) and the entire debate to 12 turns.
-Instead of cheering for their side like sports fans, users will be able to signal the value they got from your conversation by starring the whole debate.
+Instead of cheering for one side, users will signal the value of your conversation by following the debate.